 Award-winning quilter Carolina Moore shows how to hand sew hexagons along with her own tips for English paper piecing in the next segment.

 This type of quilt project is utterly portable and I can readily see how it could quickly become habit forming.
 I was surprised to see that these ready-to-use paper pieces were available in such large quantities and also in different shapes.
 CLICK HERE to see the full line of paper shapes from the Dritz Company.

 Take a close look at the nifty wash away glue pen featured and you'll see that it is a cut above the ordinary.
 It's a Fons and Porter brand pen with refills available for future use.
 After a little research I found that it was on the high end price wise but being able to re-fill is a big plus in my book.

 Alex Woodbury of AlexandIkat shows off her beautiful bags at the tail end of the show.
 Listen as she explains where each bag gets its name and then tells how these bags carry special meaning with help for others at the root of their design.

 Are you ready to go watch the show?
 CLICK HERE.
-This show is available online until December 1st at noon EST. Enjoy!
+This show is currently showing online until March 2nd at noon EST. Enjoy!